A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: Controlling Re int i 1/za partial a (ha/za)t |theta|2 ha da

 It therefore remains only to control the first term on the RHS of \eqref{eq:294}.
 Now we take advantage of holomorphicity.
 We rewrite this as

-where we have used \eqref{eq:315} to insert $\P_H$ in front of the $D_\aa^2 \bar{Z}_t$ and decomposed the first factor into the holomorphic and antiholomorphic projections.
-Now we use the adjoint property \eqref{eq:471} to turn the $\P_H$ into a $\P_A$ on the opposite factors, and control using Cauchy-Schwarz:
+where we have used \eqref{eq:315} to insert $\P_H$ in front of the $D_\aa^2 \bar{Z}_t$ and decomposed the first factor into the antiholomorphic and holomorphic projections.
+Now we use the adjoint property \eqref{eq:471} to turn the $\P_H$ into a $\P_A$ on the opposite factors, and control using Cauchy-Schwarz inequality:

 It now remains only to control this first factor.

 First we consider the term with the $\P_H$.
 In this case, we can rewrite this as a commutator: